infinite-table/infinite-react/www/pages/docs/latest/reference/selection-api/index.page.md

 layout: API
 ---

-When rendering the `InfiniteTable` component, you can get access to the [API](./api/) by getting it from the `onReady` callback prop.
-You can retrieve the selection api by reading it from the `api.selectionApi` property
+When rendering the `InfiniteTable` component, you can get access to the [API](./api/) by getting it from the <PropLink name="onReady" /> callback prop.
+You can retrieve the selection api by reading it from the `api.selectionApi` property.

 ```tsx {3}
 <InfiniteTable<DATA_TYPE>